akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 on the cost proposal are the total amount of costs to be paid by the state.
 No additional charges shall be allowed.

-## Sec.
-4.12 DOH IT Contractual Requirements

-Offerors must complete and submit the DOH IT-related contractual requirements provided in Attachment 2

 # Section 5.
 EVALUATION CRITERIA AND CONTRACTOR SELECTION